JonathanXu4/Extra_Credit_Closest_Points/README.md

 The Closest Points program is ran using the following command:

-java -jar c:\pathtojarfile.jar
+'''java -jar c:\pathtojarfile.jar'''

 When already in the same folder, this is:

-java -jar closestPoints.jar
+'''java -jar closestPoints.jar'''

 with both the closestPoints.jar file and points.txt file in the same folder